mikavilpas/yazi.nvim/README.md

       -- quickfix list, but if you want to change that, you can define it here yazi_opened_multiple_files = function(chosen_files, config, state) end,
     },

+    -- highlight buffers in the same directory as the hovered buffer highlight_hovered_buffers_in_same_directory = true,

     integrations = {
       --- What should be done when the user wants to grep in a directory